 There’s no shortage of personal finance blogs.
-In fact, there are more than 2,000, according to some counts.
-And they cover about every aspect of personal finance imaginable.
-So if you’re looking for money advice on the web, you’ll find it.
+In fact, there are more than 2,000 and counting.
+And they cover just about every aspect of personal finance imaginable.
+If you’re looking for money advice on the web, you’ll find it.

-But the question is how to find a blog that resonates with you – especially if you’re young and want advice from people in a situation similar to yours rather than tips from someone in your parents’ generation.
-Nothing against Mom and Dad.
-It’s just easier to relate to your peers, right?
+But the question is how to find a blog that resonates with you — especially if you’re young and want advice from people in a situation similar to yours rather than tips from someone in your parents’ generation.
+Nothing against Mom and Dad; it’s just easier to relate to your peers sometimes.

 Fortunately, there are plenty of personal finance blogs written for millennials by millennials.
 Here are 10 worth checking out that cover topics ranging from budgeting and paying down debt to family finances and women and money.

 The name alone should tell you that Budgets Are Sexy isn’t your average personal finance blog.
 And its Mohawk-wearing creator, J. Money, isn’t your average money guru.
 Since creating the blog in 2008, J. Money has been trying to make money fun and to give young adults a place to feel comfortable talking about their finances.

 There are plenty of tips on budgeting, including free budget templates.
 You’ll also find advice on everything personal finance from saving for emergencies to investing in mobile homes.
 J. Money also shares updates on his net worth and lets readers share their stories, such as this post from Alaya about her journey tracking her net worth.